-CONTINUOUS TEXT of the articles of association of Stichting Conference of European National Librarians, with corporate seat in The Hague, after partial amendment to the articles of association, by deed executed before Maria Francisca Elisabeth de Waard-Preller, civil law notary in Rotterdam, on 3 October 2018.
+CONTINUOUS TEXT of the articles of association of Stichting Conference of European National Librarians, with corporate seat in The Hague, after partial amendment to the articles of association, by deed executed before [a deputy of] Wijnand Hendrik Bossenbroek, civil law notary in Amsterdam, on [date].

 This is a translation into English of the original Dutch text.
 An attempt has been made to be as literal as possible without jeopardizing the overall continuity.
 Inevitably, differences may occur in translation, and if so the Dutch text will by law govern.